-The following discussion and analysis is an overview of the financial position and activities of WRVS-FM (the "Station"), a public radio station operated by Elizabeth City State University (the "University"), during the fiscal year June 30, 2023 with comparative information for the fiscal years ended June 30, 2022 and 2021.
-The discussion has been prepared by management and should be read in conjunction with the financial statements and the accompanying notes that follow.
+The information in this section is indented to provide a general overview of WRVS-FM (the "Station"), a public radio station operated by Elizabeth City State University (the "University"), financial statements and is based upon the information contained in the financial statements accompanying this discussion and analysis.
+The user is encouraged to reference the appropriate section of the financial statements and notes for the supporting detailed information.
 The Station is a department of the University and is, therefore, not a separate legal entity from the University.